Course Description

 Section V:

-Improve own package, Shiny app development and final submission.
+Improve own package, Shiny application development and final submission.

 Prerequisite